Venafi/blueprint-securesoftwarepipeline/README.md

 Unsigned code commits are challenging if not impossible to trace and pose a risk to the integrity of the code base.
 Requiring commits to be signed with a developer GPG key helps to ensure nonrepudiation of commits and increases the burden on the attacker seeking to insert malicious code.

 > :skull:
 > An easy win for attackers can be to infect developers’ machines or steal credentials that give access.
 Attackers can then manipulate code or inject new malicious code as they please.

 #### Control-3: Automation access keys expire automatically

 Ensuring that access keys used by automation periodically expire ensures a shorter window of attack should keys be compromised.

 > :skull:
 > Automated build systems are a hacker’s dream: they are out of sight of humans and operate at machine speed.
 Attackers can either steal access keys or mint new ones through a series of attacks.
 These are especially hard to detect.

-#### Control-4: Reduce automation access to read only.
+#### Control-4: Reduce automation access to read only

 CI systems should only have read access to source code repositories following the principle of least privilege access.

 > :skull:
 > Automated build processes are a hacker’s dream: they are out of sight of humans and operate at machine speed.
 Attackers can bypass usual source code review process to make changes to the source code that may be hard to detect.

 #### Control-5: Only dependencies from trusted registries can be used